Amsterdam Gay Travel

 With a fitness center, solarium, library, indoor pool, bar, restaurant, and plenty of lounge space, you’ll certainly be comfortable staying at Art’otel.
 All the city center gay bars are within a 10-minute walk too!

 The Amsterdam Marriott will be perfect if you’re a fan of gay-friendly hotel chains.
-They’re located just across the Canal Belt, less than a 15-minute walk to Amsterdam’s popular Amstel gay area.
+It’s located just across the Canal Belt, less than a 15-minute walk to Amsterdam’s popular Amstel gay area.

 Room interiors have a relaxing, grey-colored minimalist feel, while the hotel’s restaurant and other amenities pop with gorgeous colors.
 This Marriott offers a full gym, sauna, restaurant, bar, and lounge.
 It all comes at a decent price, too.

-Hotel CC is an affordable LGBT welcoming hotel in the Old Centre of Amsterdam.
-It’s pretty difficult to find hotels of this quality for such a low rate in such an unbeatable location in the heart of Amsterdam (especially if you book well in advance).
+Hotel CC is an affordable LGBT-welcoming hotel in the Old Centre of Amsterdam.
+It’s pretty difficult to find centrally located hotels of this quality for such a low rate, so this property is definitely worth a look.

 Minimal, modern rooms provide all the essential comforts.
 Rooms come in six different setups including a triple room with three twin beds and a quadruple room, which is ideal for groups of friends or families.